sai-ganesh-vm/spec_mig/rds.md

 <br>
 <b>This spec outlines the steps for migrating a PostgreSQL database hosted on AWS RDS (db.t3.micro or db.t3.medium) to Google Cloud SQL PostgreSQL using Google Cloud Database Migration Service (DMS). </b>
 <br>
+<b>Cloud SQL is a fully managed relational database service offered by Google Cloud Platform (GCP).
+It allows you to run and manage popular relational database engines in the cloud without needing to handle the underlying infrastructure.
+Cloud SQL supports MySQL, PostgreSQL, and SQL Server databases and integrates seamlessly with other Google Cloud services, making it ideal for applications requiring scalable and managed database solutions.</b>
 <br>
 Equivalent service of AWS RDS in GCP is Cloud SQL<br>
 <br>